God

-Views regarding God vary considerably.
+Conceptions of God vary considerably.
 Many notable theologians and philosophers have developed arguments for and against the existence of God.
 Atheism rejects the belief in any deity.
 Agnosticism is the belief that the existence of God is unknown or unknowable.
-Among theists, some view knowledge concerning God as something derived from faith and God is often conceived as the greatest existent.
-God is often believed to be the cause of all things and so is seen as the creator and sustainer and the ruler of the universe.
-God is often thought of as incorporeal and independent of the material creation while pantheism holds God is the universe itself.
-God is sometimes seen as the most benevolent, while deism holds that God is not involved in humanity apart from creation.
+Some theists view knowledge concerning God as derived from faith.
+God is often conceived as the greatest entity in existence.
+God is often believed to be the cause of all things and so is seen as the creator, sustainer, and ruler of the universe.
+God is often thought of as incorporeal and independent of the material creation, which was initially called pantheism, although church theologians, in attacking pantheism, described pantheism as the belief that God is the material universe itself.
+God is sometimes seen as omnibenevolent, while deism holds that God is not involved with humanity apart from creation.

-Some traditions attach spiritual significance to the relationship with God and see God as the source of all moral obligation, with acts such as worship and prayer.
+Some traditions attach spiritual significance to maintaining some form of relationship with God, often involving acts such as worship and prayer, and see God as the source of all moral obligation.
 God is sometimes described without reference to gender, while others use terminology that is gender-specific.
-God is referred to by different names depending on the language and cultural tradition with titles also used to refer to different attributes.
+God is referred to by different names depending on the language and cultural tradition, sometimes with different titles of God used in reference to God's various attributes.